Select Page

 1. Background: Division of Germany

-2. The Berlin Blockade and Airlift
+2. The Berlin Airlift and Blockade

-2.1 The success of the Berlin Airlift
+2.1 The role of the Berlin Airlift

-4. Construction of the Berlin Wall
+4. Construction of the wall in Berlin

-5. The Significance of the Berlin Crisis
+5. The Berlin Crisis as a Macro Historical Event

-5.1 Lessons learned from the Berlin Crisis
+5.1 The lessons which may be drawn from the Berlin Crisis

 Conclusion